MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-concepts/change-map-appearance.md

 ---
-title: "Changing the appearance of the map | Microsoft Docs" ms.author: "pablocan"
+title: Changing the appearance of the map | Microsoft Docs
+description: Describes how to change the appearance of the map and provides syntax and examples of changing default and custom map style sheets. ms.author: pablocan
 ---

 # Changing the appearance of the map